AArch64 shared memory synchronization

 Specifically, there were as well the following memory ordering parmaters that

-would have provided us with the same properties as memory_order_seq_cst
+would have provided us with the same properties as memory_order_seq_cst:

-provides the same guarantess as these two memory
+memory_order_seq_cst provides the same guarantess as these two memory

 orderings plus some more.
 It stands to reason, that if we don’t need those

-additional guaratees and can use memory_order_acquire
+additional guaratees and can use memory_order_acquire and

-it will give complier and processor more freedom and
+memory_order_release it will give complier and processor more freedom and

 might yield better relults.